Marketing Summarized

 • With the right story that conveys the correct meaning to the right audience, an object that’s free or nearly worthless can sell as a luxury product.

-• However, there are limits to its effectiveness: barring economic changes a $10 commodity will never sell for $100.
+• However, there are limits to its effectiveness: barring the economy changing, a $10 commodity will never sell for $100.

 “User engagement” is the marketing industry’s buzzword for addiction.